Scottrade and Etrade are two of America's better known low-cost brokerage firms who advertise heavily and offer

 Scottrade does not offer any services on futures (not that many investors trade futures), however it has a unique and better than the competitor's version of dividend reinvestment program that so many more people will find useful.

 Scottrade vs Etrade: Results

-As you see Scottrade and Etrade are pretty evenly matched in this online broker comparison.
+As you see Scottrade (review) and Etrade (review) are pretty evenly matched in this online broker comparison.
 Both firms provide their customers with intuitive trading tools.
 Scottrade also offers over 500 local branches